Team-Peryton/team-peryton.github.io/index.md

 * * *
 ### 2020 Wally

 4th year volunteer team building on the 2019 3rd year group project learning, focusing on producing an easy to manufacture design.
 Powered by an internal combustion engine and developing the solarfilm/balsa based wing structure which inspired Arias' wing design.
-Unfortunatly it was unable to enter competition or flight test due to COVID.
+Unfortunately it was unable to enter competition or flight test due to COVID.

 ![wally](/assets/wally.jpg)